renovate-bot/ss-o.github.io/content/posts/2022/08/zui_for_zi.md

 ### Learning Zsh

-ZUI will allow you to learn Zsh at advanced level.
+ZUI will allow you to learn Zsh at an advanced level.
 The library uses Zshell as e.g. Ruby.
 To write a functional program in Ruby, you need to know the language.
 To write a command or alias in Zsh, you can spend years not learning anything new.
-With ZUI you will learn how to use `coproc`, patterns with `(#b)` flag, Zstyles, arrays, hashes and various substitutions.
-That said, examples are there to make the process easy, and problems have easy and advanced way of solving.
+With ZUI you will learn how to use `coproc`, patterns with `(#b)` flag, Zstyles, arrays, hashes, and various substitutions.
+That said, examples are there to make the process easy, and problems have an easy and advanced way of solving.

 ### API

 The API consists of [Standard Library](#standard-library), [Utilities Library](#utilities-library) and [Callbacks](#callbacks).
-You normally want few calls from Standard Library – to create buttons and regenerate document parts, and one or two callbacks.
-Fastest way to learn ZUI is to look at [Hello World example](https://github.com/z-shell/zui/blob/main/demos/zui-demo-hello-world) and other [example codes](https://github.com/z-shell/zui/tree/main/demos) like the [timeout example](https://github.com/z-shell/zui/blob/main/demos/zui-demo-timeout).
+You normally want a few calls from Standard Library – to create buttons and regenerate document parts, and one or two callbacks.
+The fastest way to learn ZUI is to look at [Hello World example](https://github.com/z-shell/zui/blob/main/demos/zui-demo-hello-world) and other [example codes](https://github.com/z-shell/zui/tree/main/demos) like the [timeout example](https://github.com/z-shell/zui/blob/main/demos/zui-demo-timeout).

 ## Standard Library